Noirvember 2020: Seven lesser-known film noirs.

-No film noir list is complete without mentioning Barbara Stanwyck, who portrayed cinema’s most iconic femme fatale; Phyllis Dietrichson in Double Indemnity.
-However, while Billy Wilder’s masterpiece is widely cited as the film that had set the standard for noir.
-The Strange Love of Martha Ivers is a lesser-known classic of the genre.
-Where Stanwyck plays the titular character of Martha, as a cold-hearted, tough-as-nails businesswoman.
+No film noir list is complete without mentioning Barbara Stanwyck, who portrayed cinema’s most iconic femme fatale, Phyllis Dietrichson, in Double Indemnity.
+However, while Billy Wilder’s masterpiece is widely cited as the film that set the standard for noir, The Strange Love of Martha Ivers is a lesser-known classic.
+Here Stanwyck plays the titular character of Martha as a cold-hearted, tough-as-nails businesswoman.

-The film opens with a prologue showing a tragic event in Martha’s past.
-One that involved her two childhood friends; Sam (Van Heflin), a street-smart kid from the wrong side of the tracks and Walter (Kirk Douglas), the timid son of Martha’s private tutor.
-Before taking us into the present, where Martha finds herself in a loveless marriage with Walter.
-While at the same time, childhood friend Sam returns to town with unfinished business from the past.
+The film opens with a prologue showing a tragic event in Martha’s past involving her two childhood friends, Sam (Van Heflin), a street-smart kid from the wrong side of the tracks and Walter (Kirk Douglas), the timid son of Martha’s private tutor.
+We are then transported back to the present, where Martha finds herself in a loveless marriage with Walter as her childhood friend Sam returns to town with unfinished business.

 The resulting story has more twists and turns than your average soap opera but remains highly enjoyable.
-While at the same time, many aspects of the screenplay remain notable for the risque use of implied sex.
-For example, when Sam and Martha rekindle their passionate love affair, the camera pans down from them kissing to a roaring fire.
-Before then dissolving from flames to burnt-out ashes, indicating a long and sensual physical event.
-And as implied sex scenes go in old movies, this one is up there with Hitchcock’s North by Northwest; where we cut from a kiss to a train entering a tunnel.
+Here aspects of the screenplay remain notable for the suggestive use of implied sex.
+For example, when Sam and Martha rekindle their passionate love affair, the camera pans down from them kissing to a roaring fire before then dissolving from flames to burnt-out ashes, indicating a long and sensual physical event.
+As implied sex scenes go in old movies, it is up there with Hitchcock’s North by Northwest, where we cut from a kiss to a train entering a tunnel.

 Despite a convoluted plot, The Strange Love of Martha Ivers manages to portray the existential loneliness of its characters.
-The subsequent journey demonstrating sympathy, despite their ruthless actions, as their underlying human frailty is revealed.
+Despite their ruthless actions, the subsequent journey demonstrates sympathy as their underlying human frailty is revealed.
 But, it’s Barbara Stanwyck who shines in a great ensemble cast, despite not having nearly enough screentime.

 Director: Lewis Milestone

-Tension opens with police lieutenant Bonnabel (Barry Sullivan) explaining to the audience his methods for solving a murder case; applying pressure, until the suspect snaps.
-Before, taking us on a narrated journey into a recent case involving Warren Quimby (Richard Basehart).
-A man who has continuously been humiliated by his wife Claire (Audrey Totter), who now has a new lover named Barney.
-With Quimby creating a false persona (Paul Sothern) to kill Barney and exact his revenge.
+Tension opens with police lieutenant Bonnabel (Barry Sullivan) explaining his methods for solving a murder case; apply pressure until the suspect snaps.
+We are then taken on a narrated journey into a recent case involving Warren Quimby (Richard Basehart), a man who has been humiliated by his wife Claire (Audrey Totter) and her new lover Barney.
+To get revenge, Quimby creates a false persona (Paul Sothern).
 However, as he visits Barney in the middle of the night, he discovers he can’t go through with the murder.
-But, when it transpires that Barney is dead; murdered by an unknown assailant.
-It is Quimby’s alter ego Paul Sothern in the frame.

-The film’s portrayal of police methods is nothing short of remarkable, as Bonnabel uses unconventional, and highly questionable tactics to crack the case.
-For example; he flirts with women, taking them out on dates to extract information.
-While at the same time, manipulating both suspects and witnesses, by playing on their fears, jealousies and insecurities.
-But, the icing on the cake is his affair with Quimby’s wife Claire, which ultimately leads to a Maltese Falcon-esque finale.
+The film’s portrayal of police methods is remarkable, as Bonnabel uses unconventional and highly questionable tactics to crack the case.
+For example, he flirts with women, taking them out on dates to extract information while manipulating suspects and witnesses.
+But, the icing on the cake is his affair with Quimby’s wife Claire, which ultimately leads to a Maltese Falconesque finale.

 Despite this, Tension is a fresh take on the classic love triangle, especially given the handful of characters it operates with.
-And while the identity of the murderer is relatively easy to figure out, that does not take away from the film’s enjoyability.
+The identity of the murderer is indeed relatively easy to figure out, but that does not take away from the film’s enjoyability.
 Meanwhile, the transformation of Warren into Paul is subtle and well done.
-Still, its Barry Sullivan and Audrey Totter who steal the show – the latter, quite delightfully, portraying one of the most rotten femme fatales ever created.
+But, Barry Sullivan and Audrey Totter steal the show – the latter, quite delightfully, portraying one of the most rotten Femme Fatales ever created.

 Director: John Berry

 A film known for having the “toughest femme fatale” in noir history had to be included on this list.
 Decoy is a true-noir classic, made by one of the ‘Poverty Row’ studios, Monogram Pictures.
-Its tale, told through the flashbacks of a dying Margot Shelby (the tragically short-lived Jean Gillie), as she recalls the events leading up to her murder.
+It is told through flashbacks of a dying Margot Shelby (the tragically short-lived Jean Gillie) as she recalls the events leading up to her murder.
 In a plot that revolves around money and greed.

-With a short runtime Decoy is delightfully violent and over the top, bordering on dark comedy throughout.
-The violence bouncing from dastardly shootings to people being run over and gas chamber executions.
+Decoy is delightfully violent and over the top with a short runtime, bordering on dark comedy throughout.
+The violence bounces from dastardly shootings to people being run over by cars and gassy executions.
 While at the same time, the fantastical comedy sees a man revived just moments after his death, only to be shot a few minutes later.
-And while undoubtedly enjoyable, nobody could claim that Decoy is a cinematic masterpiece.

 However, having the femme fatale as the narrator creates an exciting and fresh take, especially in a story where she has zero redeeming qualities.
-After all, this is a woman bordering on psychotic who deceives, seduces and lies to each man.
-Her own needs outweighing any moral compass she may have as she acts with little sign of remorse.
-But, its the unrestrained nature of her character that makes Decoy a real guilty pleasure in the noir genre.
+After all, this is a woman bordering on psychotic who deceives, seduces and lies to each man, her own needs outweighing any moral compass she may have as she acts with little sign of remorse.
+But, the unrestrained nature of her character makes Decoy an absolute guilty pleasure in the noir genre.